What is Carnitine?

 Commercially, carnitine is available in dietary supplements in the form of L-carnitine, acetyl-L-carnitine and propionyl-L-carnitine.

-Carnitine is also a Food and Drug Administration (FDA) approved drug for the treatment of diagnosed primary and secondary deficiency syndromes.
+Carnitine is also a drug approved by the Food and Drug Administration (FDA) for the treatment of diagnosed primary and secondary deficiency syndromes.

 Precautions to supplement with carnitine